vuongducphuong/documentation/content/applications/sales/sales/send_quotations/get_signature_to_validate.rst

 .. image:: get_signature_to_validate/signature_1.png
    :align: center
    :class: img-thumbnail
-   :alt: How to enable online signature on Odoo Sales?
+   :alt: How to enable online signature on Leansoft Sales?

 .. note::
    If you are familiar with this documentation: :doc:`quote_template`, you can activate or not the